Dream Helps in Eating Disorder Recovery and Relationship

 - Category: Dreams

-This is the story of how one person, with Jesus imagery in her dream, built a bridge to her daughter during a time of conflict.
+This is the story of how one mother, with Jesus imagery in her dream, reconnected to her authentic self during a time of conflict with her adult daughter.

 Q: Why are inner explorations and investigations of dream images called work?

 A: Because we are construction workers.
 We build bridges.
 We gather raw materials from our psyches, discover their relevance and shape them to form bridges between our unconscious and conscious.
 We create a means of transporting what is deep within us to our day to day perceptions.
 We learn to tolerate emotional disruption as we adjust to greater meaning and understanding in our lives and the world.